jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This wand has 7 charges for the following properties.
 It regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 Command.
-While holding the wand, you can use an action to expend 1 charge and command another creature to flee or grovel, as with the [[command]] spell (save DC 15).
+While holding the wand, you can use an action to expend 1 charge and command another creature to flee or grovel, as with the [[Command]] spell (save DC 15).

 Cone of Fear.
 While holding the wand, you can use an action to expend 2 charges, causing the wand’s tip to emit a 60-foot cone of amber light.
-Each creature in the cone must succeed on a DC 15 Wisdom saving throw or become [[frightened]] of you for 1 minute.
-While it is [[frightened]] in this way, a creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
+Each creature in the cone must succeed on a DC 15 Wisdom saving throw or become [[Frightened]] of you for 1 minute.
+While it is [[Frightened]] in this way, a creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
 It also can’t take reactions.
 For its action, it can use only the [[Dash]] action or try to escape from an effect that prevents it from moving.
 If it has nowhere it can move, the creature can use the [[Dodge]] action.
 At the end of each of its turns, a creature can repeat the saving throw, ending the effect on itself on a success.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#WandofFireballs)[Wand of Fireballs](https://www.dndbeyond.com/magic-items/4791-wand-of-fireballs)

 Wand, rare (requires attunement by a spellcaster)

 This wand has 7 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast the [[fireball]] spell (save DC 15) from it.
+While holding it, you can use an action to expend 1 or more of its charges to cast the [[Fireball]] spell (save DC 15) from it.
 For 1 charge, you cast the 3rd-level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.